The battle of Uhud

 When Was Surah Al-Kawthar Revealed?

 Surah Al-Kawthar was revealed before Prophet Muhammad (ﷺ) migrated to Medina.
 This means it was revealed during the early days of Islam when the Prophet faced strong opposition in Makkah.
 Most Islamic scholars, including Abdullah bin Abbas, Abdullah bin Az-Zubair, and Aishah (RA), agree that this surah is Makki, meaning it was revealed in Makkah.
 Other scholars like Kalbi and Muqatil also support this view, confirming that Surah Al-Kawthar was revealed in Makkah.
-The majority of commentators agree on this, further reinforcing its Makki status.
+The majority of commentators agree on this, further reinforcing its Makki status, highlighting the importance of the Quran in understanding these revelations.

 Though concise, Surah Al-Kawthar’s message resonates deeply, encapsulating themes of divine mercy, blessings, and the promise of an abundant reward for the Prophet Muhammad